asyncapi/website/pages/blog/the-new-era-approaches.md

 featured: true
 ---

-Back in [March 2022](https://www.asyncapi.com/blog/async-api-spec-3.0-release), you heard the first official words around AsyncAPI 3.0, since then a lot of people have been working diligently across many expertise's to bring it to life.
-And with it's current state, it's finally time to give an update on the progress.
+Back in [March 2022](https://www.asyncapi.com/blog/async-api-spec-3.0-release), you heard the first official words around AsyncAPI 3.0, since then a lot of people have been working diligently across many expertise to bring it to life.
+And with its current state, it's finally time to give an update on the progress.

 ## Show me the money!
-I am not going to give any lengthy description of features, fixes and changes done to the spec up until this point in time, I will instead just show you the money as a teaser :wink:
+We are not going to give any lengthy description of features, fixes, and changes, instead, I will just show you the money as a teaser :wink:

-Below is an AsyncAPI v3 document that defines how you, a public application, can interact my Smartylighting Streetlights system, where you can turn on a specific streetlight through WebSocket, and get real-time information about environmental lighting conditions through Kafka.
+Below is an AsyncAPI v3 document that defines how you, a public application, can interact with my Smartylighting Streetlights system, where you can turn on a specific streetlight through WebSocket, and get real-time information about environmental lighting conditions through Kafka.

-As of the pre-release `v3.0.0-next-major-spec.12`, this is a valid AsyncAPI document.
-You can always find the most recent pre-release version here: https://www.asyncapi.com/docs/reference

-This example is not the full capabilities of 3.0, but only a fraction of what you can do in the upcoming version.
+See how many features you can spot just from this example, some changes are not present within the example, but I tried to cramp as many of the changes into it as possible.
+Below the example, there is a short list of changes that you can fact-check your guess with.

 ```yml
 asyncapi: "3.0.0"